 Refer to the permit application checklist for a list of items that will be needed to complete the online application process.
 Complete applications should be submitted at least 90 days prior to the time needed, although most applications will be processed in 45 days or less.
 Timely issuance of permits is dependent on receiving all of the required documentation.

-You may be eligible for a refund once relocation activities have been completed, the after action report submitted and only if the actual number of gopher tortoises relocated is less than the number permitted.
+Permittees may be eligible for a refund once relocation activities have been completed, the after action report submitted, and if the actual number of gopher tortoises relocated was less than the number permitted.
 Refund requests will be processed only after the final after action report is accepted by the FWC.
 This refund request form must be submitted to the FWC within 60 days of the date the final after action report is accepted.
 Forms submitted more than 60 days after FWC acceptance of the final after action report will not be eligible for a refund.